fxm90/LightweightObservable/README.md

     // ...
 }.disposed(by: &disposeBag)
 ```

+A `DisposeBag` is exactly what it says it is, a bag (or array) of disposables.

 #### – Observing `Equatable` values
 If you create an Observable which underlying type conforms to `Equtable` you can subscribe to changes using a specific filter.
 Therefore this pod contains the method: